Help us improve your experience.

 Warning Message Support for Throughput Overuse:

-The SRX4100 device supports up to 20 Gbps and 7 Mpps of Internet mix (IMIX) firewall performance.
-When IMIX throughput exceeds 20 Gbps and 7 Mpps on an SRX4100 device, new log messages are logged.
-These log messages remind you that there is throughput overuse.
+The device supports up to 20 Gbps and 7 Mpps of Internet mix (IMIX) firewall performance.
+When IMIX throughput exceeds these limits, new log messages are generated.
+These log messages serve as reminders that throughput overuse is occurring.
 You can see the following sample log messages when you issue the show log messages command.

 As a reminder of throughput overuse, every 15 minutes the system calculates how many minutes the throughout has exceeded 20 Gbps and 7 Mpps.
 The system triggers a log message if the throughput has exceeded more than 1 minute, 30 seconds (10%) of the last 15 minutes.
 For example, suppose you see the following log message: